DrNickRedfern/DominanceStatistics.jl/README.md

 # DominanceStatistics.jl

-The module `DominanceStatistics.jl` includes a range of functions for calculating statistics from the difference or dominance matrix for two samples, including the Hodges-Lehmann median difference, Cliff's $d$ statistic of stochastic equality, and Vargha and Delaney's $A$ statistic.
+The module `DominanceStatistics.jl` includes a range of functions for calculating statistics from the difference or dominance matrix for two samples, including the Hodges-Lehmann median difference, Cliff's d statistic of stochastic equality, and Vargha and Delaney's A statistic.

 First, we load the module: